Fire and rescue services

 Local health services may have difficulty responding to outbreaks of infectious disease.

-Don't use or carry illegal drugs.
+Don't use, carry or traffic illegal drugs.
 Penalties for drug offences are severe and include mandatory terms.
+Prison conditions in Sierra Leone are hard.

 More information: